The Western Tapes, 1983: Background

 Musician Marvin Etzioni had met Maria McKee and Ryan Hedgecock in 1982, when he saw them perform as a duo at the Cathay de Grande night club in Los Angeles, playing half a dozen country covers.
 He was impressed by their performance and suggested that they start writing their own songs.
 McKee and Hedgecock soon added bassist Dave Harrington and drummer Don Willens to the lineup and became Lone Justice.
-Etzioni: "Once they added a rhythm section, Ryan called and asked me to come by rehearsals.
+Etzioni said: "Once they added a rhythm section, Ryan called and asked me to come by rehearsals.
 I was then brought in as producer, arranger and songster."
 Etzioni wrote "Working Late" and "I See It" specifically for the band.

 Through their live performances, the band garnered interest from Geffen Records, who offered to finance a demo recording.
 The band then recorded five songs in May 1983 at the Record Plant in Los Angeles with Etzioni producing.
 Geffen liked the demo tape but worried about the band being "too country", especially for a label that didn't have any experience with country music.
 This caused Geffen to pass on Lone Justice for the time being.

 The Record Plant recordings make up five of the six tracks on The Western Tapes, 1983, while an earlier session produced by Hedgecock and recorded at Mystic Sound in Los Angeles provides the sixth track.
-Three of the songs ("Working Late", "Don't Toss Us Away" and "The Train") would be rerecorded during sessions for the band's debut album Lone Justice, released by Geffen in 1985.
+Three of the songs ("Working Late", "Don't Toss Us Away" and "The Train") would be rerecorded during sessions for the band's debut album, Lone Justice, released by Geffen in 1985.